How a HIPAA Compliant Video Platform Protects Patient Data

 Access controls are crucial in preventing unauthorized individuals from accessing sensitive patient data.
 Healthcare video platforms implement role-based access controls to ensure that users only have access to the information necessary for their role, minimizing the risk of internal threats of unauthorized access.

 For example, not all employees in a large healthcare organization need access to all patient records.
 A nurse might only need access to the records of patients they are directly caring for, while an IT administrator may require access to different data sets for maintenance purposes.
-Access controls help enforce these limitations.
+HIPAA compliant video platforms make role-based permissions easy to configure, ensuring each healthcare worker only accesses the data they need.

 Audit Trails